jerome-white/nyc-traffic/src/prediction/README.md

 reporting time, for that signal to be considered "valid."
 That is, for a signal to be included in the set of signals for which predictions are made.
 Sensors with reporting rates greater-than the value specified via this parameter will not be members of that set.
+A value of zero indicates that all sensors should be considered, irrespective of their reporting rates.

 Caveats: